Schatzie has bachelor's degrees in animal science and English and a master's in education.

 Do Female Dogs Cause More Damage to Grass?

 This is due to the nature of the squat.
 It allows dogs to deposit all of their urine close to the ground in one specific area.
-In contrast, the three-legged acrobatics of the male tend to create a traveling stream that spreads it out.
+In contrast, the three-legged acrobatics of the male tends to create a traveling stream that spreads it out.
 As a consequence, one patch isn’t mercilessly drenched in a combination of urea and salt.
 Areas getting a less significant dose may, therefore, escape with minor damage.
 In addition, males often urinate in several alternate spots.
 Females typically use only a few.

 Urea Is a Waste Product of Protein